IBM/aspera-cli/README.erb.md

 * Options can be provided on command line, in configuration file, in env var, in files (products URL, credentials or any option)
 * Commands, Option values and Parameters can be provided in short format (must be unique)
 * FASP [Transfer Agents](#agents) can be: FaspManager (local ascp), or Connect Client, or a transfer node
-* Transfer parameters can be altered by modification of transferspec, this includes requiring multi-session transfer on nodes
+* Transfer parameters can be altered by modification of transferspec, this includes requiring multi-session
 * Allows transfers from products to products, essentially at node level (using the node transfer agent)
 * Supports FaspStream creation (using Node API)
 * Supports Watchfolder creation (using Node API)